wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/publish-share-chatbot.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting Add button.](../media/add-confirm.png)](../media/add-confirm.png#lightbox)

-8. In a moment, you will receive a chat notification from the bot in Teams.
+8. In a moment, you'll receive a chat notification from the bot in Teams.
 Select the … from the menu on the left side of Teams.
 You should see your Office Helper bot.

 9. By default, the bot will be available like this to all members of your Team.
 Type in the trigger phrase “request swag” in the chat with the bot.
 Proceed to place the request.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting to click on office helper bot and type message.](../media/office-helper.png)](../media/office-helper.png#lightbox)

-10. Select **Chat**, and you will also see the bot conversation here.
+10. Select **Chat**, and you'll also see the bot conversation here.

     > [!div class="mx-imgBorder"]
     > [![Screenshot showing chat of your bot.](../media/chat.png)](../media/chat.png#lightbox)

-11. Select Teams and go to the Team you have been working in for the labs.
-You will see a message that the bot has been added to the Team.
+11. Select Teams and go to the Team you have been working in for the labs. you'll see a message that the bot has been added to the Team.
 This allows users to @mention the bot to talk to it directly in channel.
 You can begin the conversation with a bot in a new conversation or in the comments of an existing conversation.
 Every time you want to respond to the bot, you should @mention the bot’s name.

     > [!div class="mx-imgBorder"]
     > [![Screenshot showing how to mention bot to respond.](../media/mention-user.png)](../media/mention-user.png#lightbox)

 ## Task 2: Share your chatbot with your organization

-In this task we will submit the chatbot for admin approval to share with the whole organization.
+In this task, we'll submit the chatbot for admin approval to share with the whole organization.

 1. Go back to the Power Virtual Agents app in Teams.
 Select Chatbots and open your bot.